In-Camera Picture Enhancement

 Picture Enhancement allows you to easily finish up the image just the way you want, by maintaining the optimal balance among these various parameters.

 What are the most popular presets?

-As I mentioned before, there are variety of these presets.
+As I mentioned before, there is a variety of these presets.
 The most popular ones are:

-The saturation and sharpness are lowered for shooting images in subdued tones.
-This is also suitable for capturing image material to be modified with a computer.
+The saturation and sharpness are lower for shooting images in subdued tones.
+Therefore, it is also suitable for capturing image material to be modified with a computer.

 The saturation and contrast are heightened for shooting striking images of colourful scenes and subjects such as flowers, spring greenery, blue sky, or ocean views.
-I also suggest to use this Vivid setting for photographing in overcast days, as it enhances the doll colours and make them more pleasing.
+I also suggest using this Vivid setting for photographing in overcast days, as it enhances the doll colours and make them more pleasing.

-For shooting the skin colour in a soft tone, ideally suited for shooting portraits.
+For shooting the skin colour in a soft tone, it is ideally suited for shooting portraits.

 The saturation, contrast, and sharpness are heightened for shooting vivid and crisp scenery.
 Distant landscapes also stand out more.

 Just select the style suitable for the theme or scene you want to convey, and the flexibility of your photographic expression will be significantly expanded.
 Furthermore, this particular function even lets you incorporate your artistic intentions based on the selected style.